-These inheritance tax (IHT) rules apply for anyone passing away on or after 9th October
+The TNRB rules apply for anyone passing away on or after 9th October 2007.
+If they

-2007.
-If they had been previously widowed (at any date, including before 2007) and
+had been previously widowed (at any date, including before 2007) and their late spouse

-their late spouse did not exploit all of their own IHT-free allowance (the ‘NRB’
+did not exploit all of their own IHT-free allowance (the ‘NRB’ or the equivalent

-or the equivalent for the tax rules that applied at the time) then the unused proportion
+under the tax rules that applied at the time) then the unused proportion of the allowance

 What does that mean?
 Well, for most married couples (or legal Civil Partners) it

-means that the first to pass away can leave everything to the survivor and then the
+means that the first to pass away can leave everything to the surviving spouse tax-free

 As ever with tax rules there are regulations around this and it does NOT happen automatically.